natario1/CameraView/README.md

 - Seamless image and video capturing
 - **Gestures** support (tap to focus, pinch to zoom and much more)
 - System permission handling
-- Dynamic sizing behavior
+- Smart sizing behavior
-  - Create a `CameraView` of **any size**
+  - Preview: Create a `CameraView` of **any size**
-  - Center inside or center crop behaviors
+  - Preview: Center inside or center crop behaviors
+  - Output: Handy utilities to set the output size
-  - Automatic output cropping to match your `CameraView` bounds
+  - Output: Automatic cropping to match your `CameraView` preview bounds
 - Built-in **grid drawing**
 - Multiple capture methods
   - Take high-resolution pictures with `capturePicture`